dataluscorp/browser/toolkit/components/telemetry/docs/collection/events.rst

 ``category`` is also permitted infix periods ('.' characters, so long as they aren't the first or last character).

-For the Firefox Telemetry implementation, several fields are subject to length limits:
+For the Datalus Telemetry implementation, several fields are subject to length limits:

 - ``category``: Max. byte length is ``30``.
 - ``method``: Max. byte length is ``20``.